 - Beach School is where art, design, construction, science and drama unite in a unique beach setting.

-- Farm School exposes children to animal and crop farming.
+- Farm visits expose children to animal and crop farming.

 - Belmont Estate hosts our children in trips that help them delve into educational programs centred around rewilding, sustainability, conservation and the wonders of nature.